LB&SCR I2 class

-I2 Class
+I2 class

-In 1907, following the failure of his I1 class, Douglas Earle Marsh sought to remedy some of the faults with a new design of 4-4-2T with a longer wheelbase, larger boiler and detailed changes to the front end.
-In the original order, five of the locomotives would incorporate a superheated boiler, to be supplied by the North British Locomotive Company, and the remainder traditional saturated steam boilers from Brighton Works.
+In 1907, following the failure of his I1 class, Douglas Earle Marsh sought to fix some of their flaws with a new 4-4-2T design with a longer wheelbase, larger boiler and detailed changes to the front end.
+In the original order, five of the locomotives would incorporate a superheated boiler to be supplied by the North British Locomotive Company, and the remainder traditional saturated steam boilers from Brighton railway works.
 In the event, the superheated boilers were delayed in construction and so all ten I2 locomotives had traditional boilers.

-I4 Class
+I4 class

 When the superheated boilers eventually arrived they were used for five further locomotives of the same design as the I2, but these were classified as I4.

-Unfortunately neither the I2 nor I4 class addressed the fundamental problems with the I1 class, which was a firebox that was far too small.
-As a result, the two classes had relatively short lives working lightly loaded secondary services, and the Stroudley D1 class, and Billinton E4 class, which they had been designed to replace, continued working.
+However neither the I2 nor I4 class addressed the fundamental problems with the I1 class, that being a small firebox.
+As a result, the two classes had relatively short lives working lightly loaded secondary services, and the Stroudley D1 and Billinton E4 classes which they were meant to replace continued working.